Jerry Falwell Jr. wants FBI to probe ‘criminal conspiracy’ against him

 Among other things, the Politico story reported that Falwell has directed “university resources into projects and real estate deals in which his friends and family have stood to make financial gains” and installed a company owned by his son, Jerry “Trey” Falwell III, to manage a shopping center owned by the university.

 Also, according to the story, Falwell allegedly shared a photo of his wife Becki in a French maid costume with employees and graphically described their sex life.

 The reporter who wrote the story, Brandon Ambrosino, noted in the story that he is himself a Liberty University graduate.

-Falwell, who took the reins of the university after the death of his father, Moral Majority founder Rev. Jerry Falwell, has denied any impropriety.
+Falwell, who took the reins of the university following the death of his father, Moral Majority founder Rev. Jerry Falwell, has denied any impropriety.

 Falwell is an ardent supporter of President Donald Trump.
 He helped the twice-divorced mogul, who has been accused of sexual misconduct by two dozen women, win the conservative Christian vote by endorsing him for president in 2016.

 In May, Reuters got its hands on a recording of former Trump fixer Michael Cohen claiming that several months before that endorsement, he intervened on Falwell’s behalf with somebody who had obtained racy “personal” photographs that would typically be kept “between husband and wife.”

 The Falwells acknowledged a “long-standing friendship with Michael Cohen” but called that account “not accurate” and their lawyer said there were no embarrassing photos of Falwell.

 The Miami Herald, however, reported seeing photographs of Falwell’s wife “in various stages of undress.”